adithyanatarajan2000/Retail_Sales_Analysis/readme.md

 * Goal: Impute missing CustomerNo values specifically within the **'United Kingdom'** (UK is the only country with nulls).
 * Method: The null CustomerNo values were imputed by randomly assigning them a CustomerNo from the **Top 15 most frequent customers in the UK** (By Transaction Counts), ensuring the integrity of the transaction data was preserved.
 * Justification: This method is preferred to the traditional mode imputation to avoid creating bias in the data set.
-This solution maintains some degree of randomness by selecting 1 customer randomly from the top 15 customers using simple random sampling.
+This solution maintains some degree of randomness by selecting 1 customer randomly from the top 15 most frequent customers with all the 15 customers having an equal probability of getting selected.

 ```python code:
 # Custom Python code for imputing null CustomerNo (integrated via Power Query)